sondosharoon/Mandatory-access-control-DES-CFB/README.md

 <br>Python2.7 is only supported for this small project on linux distribution.
 <br>MAC System is tested on debian and ubuntu only.</br>

-<br>DES-CFB encryption is also added in the project. you can use it just to encrypt and decrypt the text from normal User only.</br>
+<br>DES-CFB encryption is also added in the project. you can use it just to encrypt and decrypt the text from normal User only.
 <p>Username:FK
 <br>password:12345</br>
 you can use this account to add further account or delete.</br></p>